ymlasu/para-atm/README.md

 ## Testing

-To test the PARA_ATM installation, run the following command from the `src` directory:
+To test the para-atm installation, run the following command from the `src` directory:

 ```
 python -m unittest